Eschatologue/CM_wiki/docs/class/bard/index.md

 #### Spellcasting Ability

-Charisma is your spellcasting ability for your Bard spells.
+:ability-cha: **Charisma** is your spellcasting ability for your Bard spells.

 #### Spellcasting Focus